EugenMayer/parted-auto-resize/README.md

 ## scenarios / motivation

-Since debian does not allow your to preseed a LVM configuration, which uses a disk as a pv / vg, but always a partition, you need a convinient way to resize the pv partition, so you can resize any logical volumes.
+Since debian does not allow you to preseed a LVM configuration, which uses a disk as a pv / vg, but always force you to use a partition, you need a convinient way to resize the pv partition, so you can resize any logical volumes.
 It can be done using fdisk, but this needs ot be done by hand, interactive with a lot more steps ( usual delete / create / set type to Linux LVM / write / reload partition table

 Assuming your pv / vg is created on /dev/sdb1 named vgdata and the LV to resize is named data and you resized your disk using your hypervisor.